levibostian/AndroidBlanky/README.md

 How to use project:

-1. Copy project to a directory of your choice.
+1. Copy project to a directory of your choice. (`cp -R AndroidBlanky/ newProjectName/`)
-2. Rename project directory from AndroidBlanky to something else.
-3. `rm -rf .git/` to remove history for AndroidBlanky and `git init; git config user.email "you@foo.com"; git config user.name "First Last"` to create a new git history.
+2. `rm -rf .git/` to remove history for AndroidBlanky and `git init; git config user.email "you@foo.com"; git config user.name "First Last"` to create a new git history. `git add .; git commit -m "Initial commit.
+Create project from template."` to get new history completed.
-4. Open up project in Studio and all should be golden.
+3. Open up project in Studio and all should be golden.
 Now continue on to below steps to get it compiling and running...

 Things to do when using this blanky:

-1. Edit namespace of app in manifest file and build.gradle file to not be 'com.levibostian.andoidblanky'
+1. Edit namespace of app in manifest file and build.gradle file to not be 'com.levibostian.andoidblanky'.
+You will now also need to rename the source code directories.
+To do this, open up your source code project explorer in Studio (the place where you view your source code tree).
+Click the drop down arrows to `app/src/main/` and there you will see `com.levibostian.androidblanky`.
+Click on `com.levibostian.androidblanky` once and then look in the top right corner of the source project project explorer window (the little panel you are playing around with).
+There is a little gear icon for settings.
+Click that little gear icon and then click "Compact Empty Middle Packages".
+What this will do is make `com.levibostian.androidblanky` split up to show each directory individually.
+Then you can right click on `levibostian` > refactor > rename package (when you rename, it will take a few minutes of Studio frozen.
+Just wait, it will work.) and also rename `androidblanky` using the same method.
+(This help came from [this stackoverflow](http://stackoverflow.com/a/27677033/1486374) post.)
 2. Create a file: `app/fabric.properties` and inside of it, put:
 ```
 apiSecret=YOUR_API_SECRET_HERE